Peony is a beautiful flower, but it tends to be choosy.

 To enhance flower-bearing, add organic soil conditioner such as manure and seaweed.

 - Choose a well-lit area that isn’t too hot.
-Part shade is fine, too.
+Part shade is fine, too, but you’ll have slightly less flowers.

 - Follow our guidance on planting peonies.